 I was also remarkably interested in Space and Aeronautics - which should not seem surprising as I was born into the era when US President John Kennedy tasked NASA with the mission to conquer space and land on the moon.
 Naturally, my early career thoughts were to become an aircraft engineer or mechanic.

 Anyway, under the Christmas tree of 1970 was one of the first editions of The Encyclopedia of Space.
 Then, for my 9th birthday, my grandmother gifted me a remote-controlled airplane.
 The final nail in the inspirational framework was Mr. Brown’s high school rocketry class, where I experimented with the idea of a vertically launched, rocket-powered glider (similar to the Space Shuttle).
-Sadly, on launch-day half of it remained on the pad, whilst the other half scattered itself in every cardinal direction.
-In the years following, I designed and built several model and full-size airplanes, and gained a bunch of experience as a mechanic.
+Sadly, on launch-day, half of it remained on the pad whilst the other half scattered itself in every cardinal direction.
+During the years that followed I designed and built several model and full-size airplanes.

 Related to flying, my first flight in a small aircraft occurred when I was 12 years old.
 Of course, I was a passenger but the pilot allowed me to manipulate the controls.
 I was hooked and began showing up at a local flying school when I was around 15 years old, solo’d not too long afterwards, and in the 40-plus years since first touching the controls have amassed nearly 24,000 hours of flight time and held positions, including:

 • Pilot, (including Captain, First Officer, & Second Officer)

 • Chief Pilot,

 I keep my mechanical skills current both with airplanes and with my car shop.